shemeshj/demo-rep/README.md

 This is a readme file.
-Should explain about the project, right?
+Should explain about the project.